 OUTLAW is a group of lesbian, gay, bisexual, and transgender students and their allies.
 OUTLAW promotes awareness of LGBT legal issues and provides social support through speakers and educational activities.

-Personal Injury and Medical Malpractice Law Society
+Personal Injury and Medical Malpractice Law Society (PIMMLS)

 The mission of the Personal Injury and Medical Malpractice Law Society (PIMMLS) is to bring students knowledge, connections, and resources in relation to the field of tort law; specifically, personal injury, products liability, medical malpractice, and any topics relating to these practices.